Grandma Core Without the Trad Wife Vibes: Celebrating Empowered Homemaking

 • Sustainable Creativity: Spend an hour mending clothes or arranging fresh flowers, not because you "have to," but because it brings you joy

-• Meaningful Work: Whether you’re working remotely, running your own business, or volunteering, pour your energy into something that aligns with your values.
+• Meaningful Work: Whether you’re working remotely, running your own business, or volunteering, pour your energy into something outside your home, that aligns with your values.

 • Self-Care Evenings: Wind down with a hot bath, light a candle, and read a classic novel while wrapped in a cozy quilt.